-1. Ethics are the core of design education, if not of everything we know as humans.
+2. Ethics are the core of art and design education, if not of everything we know as humans.
 Our behaviors, actions, interactions and beliefs are our ethics, and thus inseparable from our education.
-Our individual ethics and ideological system and structures allows us to maneuver other’s ethics and ideological systems and structures including the academy(s).
-In these systems we find structure and learning processes.
-The classroom is designed for such processes with reform and flexibility to allow progressive evolution.
+Our individual ethics and ideological systems inform us how to maneuver other’s ethics and ideological systems including the academy(s).
+Located in these systems are learning processes and information.

-2. Design education is a conduit for progress and transformation, because it creates infinite ripples of knowledge.
-Students are teachers and teachers are students.
-All are performers, sharing and evolving.
+3. Art and design education is the conduit of progress and transformation, because it creates infinite ripples of knowledge and exists as no one body of knowledge.
+Students are teachers and teachers are students, all are performers, sharing and evolving.
 Performance embodies ethics and education as post-disciplinary concepts.

-4. Design education and an education through a creative processes, is a practice of learning how one learns through the infinite possibilities of creation.
+4. Art and Design education is a practice of learning how one learns through the infinite possibilities of creation.
 Practiced-based-education helps a learner envision themselves in the world.
-The Instructor is a resource, a compass for guidance.
+The Instructor and peers are resources, compasses for guidance.
 With a compass, one learns how to navigate.

 5. The classroom exists wherever information is shared or created.
-The design classroom is not separate from nor indifferent to the world, rather it is a living performance of theory, practice and praxis.
+The art and design classroom is not separate from nor indifferent to the world, rather it is a living performance of theory and praxis.
 Lessons outside of the classroom comprise a large part of learning and the importance of these experiences manifest through collaborative and self-discovered strategies in the classroom.
 Every individual brings a great deal to the whole of the classroom through these experiences.
-Knowledge is shared and performed by all parties beyond the curriculum, preparing students beyond the institution from the diversity that is a collaborative classroom.
+Knowledge is created and performed by all parties beyond the curriculum, preparing students beyond the institution from the diversity that is a collaborative classroom.

 6. Expression and play make space for students to try, to discover and to “fail,” while the existing structure and curriculum is finessed in the moment with all parties of the classroom.
 Self-expression is key to a progressive future.
-If students are permitted to express freely, it supports them in finding their place in the larger architecture of life by allowing them to see themselves as well as see and construct their community.
+If students are permitted to express freely, it supports them in finding their place in the larger architecture of life by allowing them to see themselves to then visualize and construct their community(s).

 7. To conjure self-expression the guide (teacher) must lead by example.
-Leaders must be open, honest, present and accessible to be recognized contextually, with critical holdings from students, peers and self alike.
+Leaders are open, honest, present and accessible for recognition contextually, with critical holdings from students, peers and self alike.
 Self-expression and leading creates a vulnerability.
-Vulnerability, and the labeling therein can both target and protect (through concepts of responsibilization, and equality) individuals.
+Vulnerability, and the labeling therein can both target and protect (through concepts of responsibilization and equality) individuals.
 This precarity demonstrates community, allowing manifestation beyond the institution.

-9. Responsibility is organic and not to be enforced, but convened, and illustrated.
-People learn and rise to expectations from and for themselves with those in their composition or community.
+9. Responsibility is assembled organically, illustrated and contagious.
+Learning is growth and expectations develop from and for thyself with those in the composition or community constructing the foundation of the whole.
 Comfort-zones must be acknowledged and challenged in work and person as part of the structure.

-10. In my classroom students will work with prompts.
-A prompt is a nudge, a spark, as simple as a word, as dense as a film.
-Prompts promote questions, and answers may not be found.
-This nurtures further growth and search.
-The design classroom is based in plurality.
-With dyslexia, I learn in idiosyncrasies, and am sensitive to needs and formulas outside of traditional learning models, i.e. creating one’s own model.
-Multiple mediums and media are used to foster understanding amongst vast learning styles in the post-disciplinarity in which we live: writing, reading, watching, conversing, making, theorizing, editing, performing, designing, and discovering by prompt.
+10. In the classroom students work with prompts.
+A prompt is a nudge, a spark, a question—and answers may not be found.
+This nurtures growth and inquiry beyond the work done in class.
+The art and design classroom is based in plurality.
+Multiple mediums and media are used to foster understanding amongst vast learning styles in the post-disciplinarity in which we live: writing, reading, watching, conversing, making, theorizing, editing/filming, performing, making, and discovering by questioning.

-11. Ambiguity is a haven of learning through play and experimentation.
-Art and design education are imaginative and fantastical in themselves, thus should be open for interpretation.
+11. Ambiguity is a haven of learning through play, experimentation and speculation.
+Art and design education are imaginative and fantastical in themselves, thus open for interpretation.
 Art and design is fertile ground for questioning, exploring and researching the self, externalities and simultaneities.
-Students have and will create their own questions, while growing to articulate these questions and inquiries.
-Intervention (prompts) from the teacher in the form of questions, resources and inspiration is prepared in the structure (for the whole of the class) and improvised (for the individual) on a need to need basis.
+Students have and create their own questions and grow to articulate them through the work and process.
+Intervention from the instructor and peers in the form of questions and critique build suggestions and further research.

-12. Finally, the critique is performed empirically as a summary of the classroom as well as student work and shared materials of knowledge.
-A Critique can be formed by students proposing questions—literal or figurative.
-The critique embodies the practice of teaching and learning in a critical dialog, as ethics, transformation, collaboration, self-expression, and pedagogy incorporating lessons from in and out of the classroom are enacted.
-The critique imbues equality, responsibility, leadership and vulnerability in the performance.
-The critique (and classroom) is adjusted and evolved in the moment for learning and progress of individual and classroom, producing and generating knowledge to/for all parties.
+12. Finally, the critique is performed empirically as a summary of the classroom as well as work and shared materials of knowledge—aggregate data.
+A Critique is formed by students proposing questions—literal or figurative.
+The critique embodies the practice of teaching and learning.
+This practice enacts a critical dialog as ethics, transformation, collaboration, self-expression and pedagogical lessons form.
+The critique imbues equality (shared knowledge), responsibility (a deadline), leadership (roles and positions) and vulnerability (bodily performance with and/or of the work).
+The critique (and classroom) is adjusted and evolves in the moment for learning and progress of individual and class, producing knowledge for all parties and their communities.